Moving to Malaysia: A Guide for Expats to Live Here

 10

-As far as filing income tax is concerned, when I started working, my employer automatically applied for an account with the income tax office called the Inland Revenue Board of Malaysia (IRB).
-All I had to do was go to the tax office to verify that my details were true and signed the paperwork to be a confirmed tax payer.
+When I started working, my employer automatically applied for an account with the Inland Revenue Board of Malaysia (IRB).
+All I had to do was go to the tax office to verify that my details were true and sign the paperwork to be a confirmed tax payer.

 Tax owed to the government is automatically deducted from my monthly salary.